pabloaugusto/help/README.md

-# help
+# HELP
-How to get help
+How to ask or offer help efficiently

 ## PT-BR version